TingchenFu/tingchenfu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hello, I am Tingchen Fu (付廷琛 in Chinese).
-After spending lovely four years in Renmin University of China as an CS undergraduate, I am now starting a new journey in Gaoling School of Artificial Intelligence, Renmin University of China as an NLP researcher and a fanatic believer on AGI,  advised by [Xueliang Zhao](https://scholar.google.com/citations?user=h-87C9cAAAAJ&hl=zh-CN) and [Rui Yan](https://scholar.google.com/citations?hl=zh-CN&user=eLw6g-UAAAAJ).
-I occasionally have short excursions to the industry world and I am currently an intern at Tencent AI Lab, mentored by Dr. [Lemao Liu](https://scholar.google.com/citations?hl=en&user=lCvNOg4AAAAJ&view_op=list_works&sortby=pubdate).
+Hello, I am Tingchen Fu (付廷琛 in Chinese), a 2nd-year master student in Gaoling School of Artificial Intelligence, Renmin University of China as an NLP researcher and a fanatic believer on AGI, advised by [Xueliang Zhao](https://scholar.google.com/citations?user=h-87C9cAAAAJ&hl=zh-CN) and [Rui Yan](https://scholar.google.com/citations?hl=zh-CN&user=eLw6g-UAAAAJ).
+I occasionally have short excursions to the industry world.
+Currently I am an intern at Tencent AI Lab, mentored by Dr. [Lemao Liu](https://scholar.google.com/citations?hl=en&user=lCvNOg4AAAAJ&view_op=list_works&sortby=pubdate) and work in close colleboration with Dr. [Cai Deng](https://jcyk.github.io/).
+I am actively seeking a PhD position in NLP for Fall 2024.

-I have broad research interest around intelligent dialogue system, data-driven analysis of deep learning models, and the development of large language model.
-Particularly, I am fancinated by the capacity and potential of language models and dedicated to unveil how to inject and extract knowledge from language models.
-Enjoying the exploration to the cutting edge of NLP and AGI, I am happy to share my trials and findings at top international AI Conferences.
-You can find my publications at [here](https://scholar.google.com/citations?user=bv_8Q_kAAAAJ&hl=en).
+I am genelly interested in machine learning, language technology, and their intersection, with a special emphasis on understanding and unleashing the full potential of Large Language Models.
+Specifically, I am currently interested in the following topics:
+- Retrieval-augmented generation to build trustworthy LLM.
+- Decentralized collaborative development of models like model merging and modular architecture.
+- Identifying and mitigating the risk in LLM like bias, privacy, and security.

 # 🔥 News
+- *2024.01*: &nbsp;🎉🎉 I got one paper accepted by ICLR'24.
+Thanks for my colleborators!
+See you at Vienna.
+- *2023.09*: &nbsp;🎉🎉 Our survey on LLM hallucination: Siren's Song in the AI Ocean is coming out!
 - *2023.05*: &nbsp;🎉🎉 I got one paper accepted by the findings of EMNLP'23.
 Thanks for my colleborators!
 See you at Singapore.
 - *2023.05*: &nbsp;🎉🎉 I got one paper accepted by KDD'23.
 Thanks for my colleborators!
 See you at Longbeach.
 - *2023.05*: &nbsp;🎉🎉 I got two papers accepeted by ACL and the findings of ACL.
 Thanks for my colleborators!